Susan Howe: Other activities

 After graduating from high school, Howe spent a year in Dublin as an apprentice at the Gate Theatre.
 After graduating from the Boston Museum School in 1961, she moved to New York, where she painted.
+In 1975, she began to produce a series of poetry programs for WBAI/Pacifica Radio.
 In 1988 she had her first visiting professorship in English at the University at Buffalo, The State University of New York, becoming a full professor and core faculty of the Poetics Program in 1991, later being appointed Capen Chair and Distinguished Professor.
 She retired in 2006.
-Recently, Howe has held the following positions: Distinguished Fellow, Stanford Institute of the Humanities; faculty, Princeton University, University of Chicago, University of Utah, and Wesleyan University (English Department’s Distinguished Visiting Writer, 2010–11).
+Recently, Howe has held the following positions: Distinguished Fellow, Stanford Institute of the Humanities; faculty, Princeton University, University of Chicago, University of Utah, and Wesleyan University (English Department's Distinguished Visiting Writer, 2010–11).

 Awards

 Susan Howe was awarded with the American Book Awards organized by the Before Columbus Foundation in both 1981 and 1986.
 "She was elected a member of the American Academy of Arts and Sciences in 1999 and a Chancellor of The Academy of American Poets in 2000."
 She was the fall 2009 Anna-Maria Kellen Fellow at the American Academy in Berlin.
 In 2009, she was awarded a Berlin Prize fellowship.
 In 2011, Howe was awarded the Yale Bollingen Prize in American Poetry.